alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * Go to the [OSS console](https://oss.console.aliyun.com/);
 * Click on your bucket name on the left menu;
 * Click on "Files" on the top menu;
-* The file "test.txt" should be present and should contain "It works!";
+* The file "test.txt" should be present and should contain "It works";
 * Delete this file.

 Configure the OSS bucket so that it is automatically mounted when the ECS machine starts.
 Create the following file: